-These realistic competitions provide an objective comparison of Planner with competitive software and academic research.
+Realistic contests provide an objective comparison of Planner with competitive software and academic research.

 The source code of all these examples is available in the distribution zip under examples/sources and also in git under optaplanner/optaplanner-examples.

 Table 2.
 Examples Overview